rizwanminhas/blog/_posts/2022-01-25-go-package-management.md

 }
 ```

-3. Finall create the `myapp/main.go` with the following content:
+3- Finally create the `myapp/main.go` with the following content:

 ```go
 package main